niiknow/importaz/README.md

 By convention, we introduced two additional parameter/features:

 1. *workspace* - the workspace name, default workspace name is 'a'.
-You can achieve multi-tenancy by assigning your client a code and use workspace.
+You can achieve multi-tenancy by assigning your client a code and then use this code as your workspace value.
 2. *environment* - we use number to identify environments: dev (31), tst (33), uat (35), stg (37), and prd (39).
 This reserved a00-a29 for internal table naming.
 These tables would, obviously, be sorted at the top.
+Environment can be setup in a file called config/config.ini, which has example and documenation here (https://github.com/niiknow/importaz/blob/master/config/config.example.ini)

 POST BODY:
 ``` json
  { "items" : [...], "notifyQueue": "queueName", "useNamePrefix": true }
 ```

-Example, let say you have the following parameters: @tableName ('products'), @partitionKey ('main'), @workspace ('acme'), @environment ('prd').
+Example, let say you have the following parameters: @tableName ('products'), @partitionKey ('main'), @workspace ('acme'), and @environment ('prd').

 Your destination table would be: *acme39products*